openstax/cnx-tools/content-copy-tool/README.md

 source env/bin/activate
 ```

-*Info: when you're done with content copy tool you can deactivate virtualenv it with `deactivate`*
+*Info: when you're done with content copy tool you can deactivate virtualenv with `deactivate`*

 #### Setup libraries and configuration